ribocode-slola/ribocode1/README.md

 If you want help please reach out.

-We aim to release Version 1 in 2026 after which we plan to welcome contributions from the wider community
+We aim to release Version 1 in 2026 and organise automated checks to welcome contributions from the wider community.

+As of [v0.4.3] there is a CHANGELOG.md which outlines changes.

-### Deploy
+### Task List
-Ribocode developers can deploy To deploy a new version    npm run deploy
+1. Allow users to select a chain to zoom to.
+Currently this is hardcoded to a specific chain which may only work for the test 4ug0 dataset.
+2. When zooming to selection, allow zoom to the specific viewer if synchronisation is off.
+3. Use dictionary to look up chain ids to color and zoom to the same chains in datasets for different species.
+4. Load colours created a 'spacefill' representation every time.
+It would be goodd for the user to be able to choose other representations.
+5. Each representation wants an easy access on/off visibility button.